-Our design philosophy is rooted in the fact that “we are not our users”.
+Our UX design philosophy is rooted in the fact that “we are not our users”.
 Design is driven by continuous insights gained through observation and testing with the intended end-users.
-In order to build an experience that best meets the user’s needs understanding their end-to-end customer experience journey is pivotal as it sets what they need, are thinking, feeling, and doing while using a system.
+Understanding the end-to-end customer experience journey is pivotal to build an experience that best meets the user’s needs.

 Agile UX Design